gunjan1909/react-stream-chatapp/README.md

 ### Server(nodejs fastify backend server):

-- #### server.ts: create the fastify/express app, register with the cors and start the app on the port.
+- server.ts: create the fastify/express app, register with the cors and start the app on the port.
-- #### routes/users.ts: all the routes: post request on /signup route, post request on /login route and return the user details, post request on /logout and logging user out deleting the chat instance
+- routes/users.ts: all the routes: post request on /signup route, post request on /login route and return the user details, post request on /logout and logging user out deleting the chat instance

 #### TO DO:

 - Add proper comments in all files(home.tsx, new.tsx) for understanding the workflow and review project structure
 - Renew env variables and api keys with new stream account once expired
-- Test entire application with multiple users and media/images
-- ### Work on deployment
 - Review Tanstack query docs